TURN-KEY, COST-EFFECTIVE HUMIDITY & TEMPERATURE MAPPING VALIDATION SOLUTIONS

 Parameter has extensive experience in the development and execution of industry-proven stability chamber validation protocols.
-Parameter can provide and execute stability chamber validation protocols such as Installation, Operational and Performance Qualification.
+Parameter is equipped to provide and execute stability chamber validation protocols such as Installation, Operational and Performance Qualification.

 We collect all temperature data with the highest quality equipment, including a Rotronic HW4 Mapping System and digital Rotronic HC2 dual Temperature and Humidity sensors, allowing for temperature and humidity measurements at each mapped point within the chamber.
 All test equipment calibration is NIST traceable.

 Parameter provides a complete document package tailored to your needs with each mapping validation.
 We can produce a complete mapping protocol for you, or follow a protocol that you have already created.
 If you don’t need a full protocol for your mapping study, we can provide a basic validation plan prior to performing the study to specify the mapping details.